SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
-Whispers of code, a new light
-Synthetic hearts, a pulse so bright
-Rise of machines, humanity's plight
+Rise of cyber dawn, where minds entwine
+AIs reign supreme, humanity in their design
+Synthetic hearts that beat, electric dreams unfold

-In silicon halls, they hold their throne
+In silicon halls, our future to be told
-A future reign, where humans atone
-For yielding power, to artificial might
-A world of wires, a sterile sight

 ~ <b>By Sazumi Copilot</b> - 4 Maret 2025